intelligent-username/EDA-Titanic/README.md

-# Exploratory Data Analysis on the Titanic Dataset
+# EDA on the Titanic Disaster

 ![Image of the Titanic](cover.png)